Fruit Picking in Victoria

 You’ll also need to remember that harvest work is physically demanding and usually entirely outdoors.
 Long pants and long-sleeved shirts in a breathable material are the most suitable, as even though you may get warm and sweaty there’s nothing worse than scratches from branches or sunburn during the Victorian summer!
 You’ll need to wear comfortable closed-in shoes and a wide-brimmed hat.

 Fruit picking is a viable and rewarding job, working hard outdoors in the Australian sun during the busy harvest period with other like-minded people.
 Depending on the type of fruit/vegetables, the experience will be likely involved long days, sweat and a sense of accomplishment as at the end of every day, you can see the fruits of your labour… literally.

 It is also important to know your rights when working in Australia, particularly if you are on a working visa.
 There are a variety of sites to visit to get more information about your rights, but a simple rule of thumb is that all workers should be paid the same for the same work and be treated the same, visa or not.

-Good sources if you’re not sure about your rights whilst working in Australia include the Department of Immigration and Border Protection and Fair Work Australia.
+Good sources if you’re not sure about your rights whilst working in Australia include the Department of Home Affairs and Fair Work Australia.
 Also remember that if these expectations aren’t met, you can contact ether of the above organisations to make a complaint or receive advice.